 The AC is relied upon by the Board to, amongst others, provide advice in the areas of financial reporting, external audit, internal control environment and internal audit process, review of related party transactions as well as conflict of interest situations.
-The AC also undertakes to provide oversight on the risk management framework of the Group.
-The Board has overall responsibility for the quality and completeness of the financial statements of the Company and the Group, both on a quarterly and full year basis, and has a duty to ensure that those financial statements are prepared based on appropriate and consistently applied accounting policies, supported by reasonably prudent judgment and estimates and in accordance with the applicable financial reporting standards.
+The Board has overall responsibility for the quality and completeness of the financial statements of the Group, both on a quarterly and full year basis, and has a duty to ensure that those financial statements are prepared based on appropriate and consistently applied accounting policies, supported by reasonably prudent judgment and estimates and in accordance with the applicable financial reporting standards.

-The AC is also empowered by the Board to review any matters concerning the appointment and re-appointment, resignation or dismissal of External Auditors and; review and evaluate factors relating to the independence of the External Auditors.
-The AC, having assessed the External Auditors' performance, will make its recommendation for re-appointment of the External Auditors for shareholders' consideration at the Annual General Meeting of the Company.
+The AC is also empowered by the Board to review any matters concerning the appointment and re-appointment, resignation or dismissal of External Auditors and review and evaluate factors relating to the independence of the External Auditors.
+The AC, having assessed the External Auditors' performance, will make its recommendation for re-appointment of the External Auditors for shareholders' consideration at the AGM of the Company.

-The AC composition, meeting details and summary of activities of the AC in the discharge of its functions and duties for the financial year ended 31 March 2019 are set out separately in the Audit Committee Report in this Annual Report.
+The AC composition, meeting details and summary of activities of the AC in the discharge of its functions and duties for the financial year ended 31 March 2020 are set out separately in the Audit Committee Report in this Annual Report.